Search for people, departments, or email addresses.

 Books

-Ways of Seeing After Dark (University of Minnesota Press, under contract)
+Ways of Seeing After Dark (University of Minnesota Press, 2026)

 A Theory of Assembly: From Museums to Memes (University of Minnesota Press, 2023)